 Previously, it was way too easy to accidentally take a screenshot on the iPhone X, since you would quickly press the Side and Volume Up buttons together.
 Since these buttons are on each side of the device, taking one while you're merely picking up your iPhone X or taking it out of your pocket would trigger that screenshot thumbnail to appear.
 In iOS 12, Apple has made it harder to trigger this unwantedly.

 One issue that Face ID has is that, despite Apple's marketing, it's not that great when you're wearing anything on your face or head.
 Sunglasses can easily trip it up, even reading glasses.
 Wigs and hats have also been issues for a lot of users.
 To help address this issue, iOS 12 includes the option to add a second face scan.
 This "alternative appearance," as it's called, can even be someone else's face entirely if you want to share access to your iPhone X, XS, XS Max, or XR.

 Animojis are on a roll.
 Apple gave us 12 to start out with on the iPhone X, then added four new Animoji characters in the iOS 11.3 update.
-Those newer ones were geared more toward international users, and now we'll have four more global-friendly Animoji: Ghost, Kuala, Tiger, and T-Rex.
+Those newer ones were geared more toward international users, and now us iPhone X users will have four more global-friendly Animoji: Ghost, Kuala, Tiger, and T-Rex.
 The iPhone XS, XS Max, and XR will have all of these out of the box.

 If you want to conjure up your inner Gene Simmons via Animoji, you can now.
 Apple added "tongue detection" so you can rock out with your tongue out.
 There's even "wink detection" to in case you want to give a quick one-eyed blink to somebody, though it works just as well as two-eyed blinks.